Top 25 Physical Therapy Specialists Across the US

 Sources & References

-Information about physical therapists is sourced from peer-reviewed medical literature and the following authoritative organizations:
+Information about physical therapists is sourced from peer-reviewed medical literature and authoritative organizations.

 Read our editorial standardsFind Physical Therapy Specialists by City